Best Pet Supplies Pet Tent

 - Excellent cost value

 - Balls that hang off the side for play are a nice idea, but they could wrap around your cat’s paws and get stuck, so they’re a bit of a risk.
-Consider cutting them off
+You might consider cutting them off

-This tall post offers your large cat the ability to scratch and stretch to his heart's content.
+This three-sided post offers your cat the ability to scratch and stretch to his heart's content.

 Find on Amazon